 - £20,995: Fiat Grande Panda

 We certainly wouldn't spend our money on it.
-We'd much rather spend an extra £1,000 on the far safer Leapmotor T03.
-Alternatively, head down to your local Vauxhall garage and screw the dealer down on a cut-price Corsa Electric.
+We'd much plump for the far more appealing Leapmotor T03.
+Alternatively, head down to your local Vauxhall garage and screw the dealer down on a year-old Corsa Electric.
 They're piling up on forecourts, so dealers are being forced to give them away to clear space for newer stock.
 Just don't buy the Spring – and if you do, don't put your children in it.

 To find out more, read our full Dacia Spring review